w3tecch/express-typescript-boilerplate/README.md

 * [Microsoft/TypeScript-Node-Starter](https://github.com/Microsoft/TypeScript-Node-Starter) - A starter template for TypeScript and Node with a detailed README describing how to use the two together.
 * [express-graphql-typescript-boilerplate](https://github.com/w3tecch/express-graphql-typescript-boilerplate) - A starter kit for building amazing GraphQL API's with TypeScript and express by @w3tecch
 * [aurelia-typescript-boilerplate](https://github.com/w3tecch/aurelia-typescript-boilerplate) - An Aurelia starter kit with TypeScript
-* [Auth0 Mock Server](https://github.com/hirsch88/auth0-mock-server) - Useful for black-box testing or faking an oAuth server
+* [Auth0 Mock Server](https://github.com/hirsch88/auth0-mock-server) - Useful for e2e testing or faking an oAuth server

 ## Documentations of our main dependencies
 * [Express](https://expressjs.com/)